Industrial hub Ulsan a warning for cooling South Korea

 Job prospects for young people are especially scarce.
 Only 34 of 100 residents aged 15-29 were employed during the first quarter in Ulsan, a record low for the city and fewer than the 41 for the national average, official data shows.

-South Korea’s population profile is aging more rapidly than other advanced economies, throwing up more challenges to the economic model that propelled it to the membership of the Group of 20 leading economies.
+South Korea’s population profile is ageing more rapidly than other advanced economies, throwing up more challenges to the economic model that propelled it to the membership of the Group of 20 leading economies.

 In Ulsan, the proportion of the elderly - those aged 65 or more - to the total population was relatively low at 8.2 percent, compared to the national average of 12.7 percent.
 But the official forecast is for the city’s ratio to double in 12 years, shorter than 18 years for the national average.